HiZeusai/brh-segmented-control/README.md

 # BRHSegmentedControl

-Swift package with a new control that mimics the SwiftUI Picker with the segmented style.
+Swift package with a SwiftUI control that mimics the SwiftUI Picker using the segmented style.

 ![](demo.gif)